Quinoa Tabbouleh Salad Recipe

 What is Tabbouleh Salad?

-Tabbouleh salad is traditionally made with finely chopped parsley, tomatoes, mint, onion, and bulgur.
-It’s a Levantine salad that is softened served as a side dish.
+Tabbouleh (or tabouli) salad is traditionally made with finely chopped parsley, tomatoes, mint, and bulgur.
+It’s a Lebanese salad that is typically served as a side dish and parsley is really the star of the show.
 Bulger is a kind of wheat, but I know many of you probably don’t have bulgur in your pantry.
 So this non-traditional version of tabbouleh uses quinoa instead!

 What is Quinoa?